 What's the next exciting project on your horizon?
 Feel free to give us a clue if you can't divulge all!

-'This year, we are focussed on our winery here at Brewers Hall, working on expanding our hospitality options and brinGing people here to see what we do best.
+'At the moment are focussed on our winery here at Brewers Hall, working on expanding our hospitality options and bringing people here to see what we do best.
 Our winery tour and tastings are already really popular, and our intimate dining pop-up evenings with local chefs.
 We have also recently added in some more casual dining options on weekends with wood-fired pizzas and fish menus - the perfect way to while away a long Summer's day into evening.'